magnusulf/MujLib/README.md

 GitHub issues are used for keeping track of many things including, bugs, todos, feature requests, discussions and more.

 ####Pull requests
-See how pull requests are handled in this reporistory [here](https://github.com/magnusulf/MujLib/blob/master/PR.md) We have some strict rules about pull requests.
+See how pull requests are handled in this repository [here](https://github.com/magnusulf/MujLib/blob/master/PR.md) We have some strict rules about pull requests.

+####Code style
+See the code style guidelines for this project [here](https://github.com/magnusulf/MujLib/blob/master/STYLE.md) Please follow these guidelines when making contributions.

 ##Nice to know

 1. Almost all methods in this library are pure and we try to promote functional paradigms.

+2. This library uses Java 8

-2. Unless otherwise stated, everything is non-null.
+3. Unless otherwise stated, everything is non-null.

-3. All ranges will have an inclusive start, and exclusive end, unless otherwise stated.
+4. All ranges will have an inclusive start, and exclusive end, unless otherwise stated.

-4. This library will do it`s best to not accept your input.
+5. This library will do it`s best to not accept your input.
 It prefers to just throw an exception, rather than giving special not so obvious treatment to odd input.
 Perfect cases are null, NaN, infinity and negative numbers,